This post may contain affiliate links. Please see my disclosure policy for details.

 Are you a vegetarian/vegan?
 Write about your travels and experiences with vegan places.
 Do you have children?
 Write about travelling with your kids.
 Do you travel solo?
 Write about your adventures on your own.

 There are countless ways to niche down your content.
-Of course, you can write your destination guides and top tips about places just try and choose a keyword with a low competition you can rank for (I’ll touch on this later in SEO).
+Of course, you can write your destination guides and top tips about places just try and choose a keyword with low competition you can rank for (I’ll touch on this later in SEO).

 Step Two: Choose a catchy name for your travel blog